ClementNerma/Rave/docs/hybrid.md

 A specificity about the constructor is that it is not inherited by default ; you will have to re-write your own constructor in every child class.
 But hopefully, it is possible to call the parent class' constructor, as we will see soon.

-Still, if you _really_ want to inherit the constructors of the parent class (e.g. in the case there are many constructors to re-define in the child class), you can still use the `#supercstr` directive, which inherits from the constructors of the direct mother class (not the constructors of the grand-mother class):
+Still, if you _really_ want to inherit the constructors of the parent class (e.g. in the case there are many constructors to re-define in the child class), you can still use the `super(<arguments>)` syntax, which retrieves the specified constructor of the direct mother class (but not from of the grand-mother class):

 ```sn
 class A {